 “Your ticket, PLEASE!”

 Startled by the shrill tones, Princess poked her head out of the sling and looked around.
-The dog’s sudden appearance surprised the woman, causing her to pull back with a gasp.
+The dog’s puppet-like appearance startled the woman, causing her to pull back with a gasp.
 “Animals are not allowed in the dining room,” she said with finality as she quickly regained her composure.

 “Yeah, well this is a special needs dog,” Jenny shot back, ready to do some serious sparring.
 Nobody picked on her pooch and got away with it.